Odion Obadin

-Odion Obadin (born 2 June/6 December 1988 in Lagos, Nigeria) is a Nigerian footballer who plays for IL Flint.
+Odion Obadin (6 December 1988) is a Nigerian footballer who plays for IL Flint.
 He is a part of the Hausa people.

 Career

+Obadin was born in Lagos, Nigeria.

 Singapore

 Coming to Gombak United of the Singapore S.League in 2008 on the recommendations of older brother Obadin Aikhena, Obadin was part of the Gombak squad that won the 2008 Singapore League Cup.

 Cambodia

 Unveiled as one of 2010 Cambodian League winners Phnom Penh Crown's new signings in November 2010, Obadin registered his first goal of the 2011 season in a 5–3 win over Chhlam Samuth, before leaving in late 2012 along with Henry Asonibe, Emmanuel Frimpong, and Kingsley Njoku.
 After looking for a club in Myanmar, he re-joined Phnom Penh Crown in early 2013, helping them to a third-place finish at the 2014 Mekong Club Championship among other honors which strengthened his unimpeachable status as team captain.

 In 2012, the Nigerian defender was refused entry into China on the way to Tajikistan to represent Phnom Penh Crown in that year's AFC President's Cup.